vancampd/vancampd/README.md

 I am a self-starter, have a passion for detail, and am a recent bootcamp graduate  :mortar_board:.
 I love learning and applying knowledge through complex problems and am on a mission :rocket: to learn everything I can about computer science.

-🔭 I’m currently working on finishing up my final project for the bootcamp.
-It will be public soon!
-I hope to determine another project quickly afterwards.

 🌱 My list of things to study next includes:
 -  TypeScript
 -  Improving my understanding of Relational and Non-Relational Databases